LocalBitcoins.com – buy, sell or trade bitcoin

 - Wire transfer

 - Western Union

 There’s no set method you have to use — you can decide on which one you’ll use with your buyer or seller.

 How do I send or receive money through LocalBitcoins?

 To complete a money transfer through bitcoin, you’ll need to take these basic steps:

-- You use fiat currency — government-issued money like New Zealand dollars, euro and yen — to buy bitcoin.
+- You use fiat currency — government-issued money like euros, USD, GBP and yen — to buy bitcoin.